-This is the link to your pending submissions for your account.
-Click through the list in the column on the left side of page.
+- Go to the page of your pending submissions.
+You can access it here.
+From here, click through the list in the column on the left side of the page.
 Any submission here that has votes or comments left by other contributors will need to be reviewed and edited where necessary.

-Once these required edits are performed, you will need to receive votes on these corrected submissions.
+As with any submission, please double check for correctness and accuracy before submitting.
+Once that is done, you will need to receive votes on these corrected submissions.
 You may wish to consider making a post in one of these places:

-When enough votes are received, your account will automatically be reviewed by our system and removed from the CIP.
+When enough votes have been received, your account will automatically be reviewed by our system and removed from the CIP.
 This may take a day or two depending on system load.

 Common mistakes that may result in an account being entered into the CIP

 Below are some of the most frequent pitfalls that occur when contributing to the Database.
 If your situation is not mentioned here, please create a thread in the CIP Sub-Forum where other contributors can assist.